World Hindu Economic Forum: Hong Kong 2012

-The World Hindu Economic Forum for South East Asia was conducted at Hong Kong, in the year 2012.
-Over 250 prominent businesspersons, industrialists, economists, bankers, international traders and business association leaders attended the meet from different countries from Europe, Asia, Africa and Pacific region.
-Four panels, namely: successful models: Making small & medium-sized enterprise successful in Global Market place, Developing Hindu Economy, Mega trends in global economy & prospects of Bharat's economy and Mantra for Successful Business Enterprise, were designed to discuss nuances of economy & business.
+The World Hindu Economic Forum for South East Asia was conducted in Hong Kong, in the year 2012.
+Over 250 prominent businesspersons, industrialists, economists, bankers, international traders, and business association leaders attended the meeting from different countries in Europe, Asia, Africa, and the Pacific region.
+Four panels, namely: successful models: Making small & medium-sized enterprise successful in Global Marketplace, Developing Hindu Economy, Mega trends in global economy and Prospects of Bharat's economy and Mantra for Successful Business Enterprise, were designed to discuss nuances of economy & business.
 The conference was inaugurated by Hon.
 Shri Anil Kumar Bachoo, Dr Subramanian Swamy, Dr. Gautam Sen, Dr. G. Madhavan Nair, Prof. (Dr.) R. Vaidyanathan, Dr. Vijay P. Bhatkar, Shri Subhash Thakrar, Dr. Dilip N. Kulkarni.
-All that is crucial for a progressive economy ranging from Infrastructure, Transport & Natural Resources, Global Challenges and opportunities, Development of Aerospace Technology & Economic Opportunity, research & development in the field of science & technology, social entrepreneurship were discussed.
+All that is crucial for a progressive economy ranging from Infrastructure, Transport, and Natural Resources, Global Challenges and opportunities, Development of Aerospace Technology & Economic Opportunity, research & development in the field of science & technology, and social entrepreneurship were discussed.
 The Discussion covered the welfare of a farmer as well as that of an industrialist.
-There was a unanimous agreement on the urgent need of importance to give back to the roots of traditional economy.
+There was a unanimous agreement on the urgent need of importance to give back to the roots of the traditional economy.

 Regional Events

 Regional Forum for Europe – 2012

-The World Hindu Economic Forum – Regional Forum for Europe took place at London Chamber of Commerce and Industry on 4 November 2012.
-It was conducted at the heart of the European business center.
+The World Hindu Economic Forum – Regional Forum for Europe took place at the London Chamber of Commerce and Industry on 4 November 2012.
+It was conducted at the heart of the European Business Center.
 Along with scores of bright young Hindu professionals and businessmen, many prominent Hindu professionals and businessmen also attended the forum.
-Shri Subhash Thakrar (Member of WHYC Steering Committee), and Shri Anil Puri (Member of Steering Committee), Prof. (Dr.) R. Vaidyanathan, Dr. Gautam Sen, S. V. Anand, Shri Arun Bajaj and Shri Anil Puri share their thoughts at the conference.
+Shri Subhash Thakrar (Member of WHYC Steering Committee), and Shri Anil Puri (Member of Steering Committee), Prof. (Dr.) R. Vaidyanathan, Dr. Gautam Sen, S. V. Anand, Shri Arun Bajaj, and Shri Anil Puri shared their thoughts at the conference.

 Regional Forum for South-East and East Asia – 2013

 The World Hindu Economic Forum – Regional Forum for South-East and East Asia was organized in Malaysia from 6–7 January 2013 at the Berjaya Times Square Hotel.
-Delegates from the ASEAN Countries, Bharat, UK and Fiji graced the conference.
+Delegates from the ASEAN Countries, Bharat, UK, and Fiji graced the conference.

 Speakers included Shri Dato J. Jegathesan, Dr. Gautam Sen, Shri S.V.
 Anand, Shri Arun Bajaj, Prof. (Dr.) R. Vaidyanathan, Prof. (Dr.) Mahendhiran Nair, Shri Shubash Thakrar, Shri Datuk Ramesh Kodammal, Shri Datuk V. Nadarajan, Ms. Suseela Menon, Shri M.S.
 Subramaniam.
 A special session was held on strengthening the Hindu economy in Sri Lanka.
 The session was organized by Shri Datuk B. Sahadevan, Shri V.K.
-Regu and other volunteers.
+Regu, and other volunteers.